 - Career harm: Blocked promotions, denied raises, or stalled advancement, designed to punish your integrity.

-Our Litigation-Driven Approach to Proving Employer Retaliation
+Our Litigation-Driven Approach to Proving Illegal Employer Conduct

 We win retaliation cases by building a clear, trial-ready record that exposes the employer’s true motive.
 Our approach is straightforward and backed by evidence that holds up in litigation: